SudeepthaG/tech-portfolio/docs/about.md

 title: About Me
 ---
 <img src="https://static.thenounproject.com/png/1408780-200.png" width="180" height="120"/>
-You will always find me curious about different technologies, eager to learn and seeking ways to improve these technologies.
-I am passionate about using my technical skills to make people's lives easier and making a change.
+My curiosity regarding various technologies has fueled my eagerness to learn more and contribute to the rapidly growing tech industry.
+Improving the quality of life for remote populations globally is the root of my dedication to developing technologies.

-Currently, I am a Computer Science graduate student at USC.
-I have worked on different projects in the fields of Artificial Intelligence, Machine Learning, Natural Language Processing and Full Stack and looking for full-time opportunities.
+Currently, I am a Computer Science Graduate Student at USC.
+Thus far, I have worked on various projects in Artificial Intelligence, Machine Learning, Natural Language Processing, and Full-Stack.
+I am seeking a challenging and impactful full-time position starting this May.

 ## Recent Work Experiences <img src="https://e7.pngegg.com/pngimages/850/814/png-clipart-computer-icons-blog-hard-working-text-hand.png" width="27" height="23" />